omkarjoshi0304/lightspeed-providers/README.md

 This repository contains custom providers for Llama Stack, including:

-- **Question Validity Shield**: Ensures queries are related to OpenShift/Ansible topics
+- **Question Validity Shield**: Ensures queries are related to OpenShift/Ansible topics (It can be Configured for other Platforms).
 - **Redaction Shield**: Automatically detects and redacts sensitive information from user messages
 - **Additional safety and content filtering providers**